vheesen/Spinnaker/README.md

 ============

-Documentation (coming)
+Documentation

 In order to run SPINNAKER you will have to compile it by running compile.sh, which created the file spectral.x.
 This is an executalbe that can be run by ./spectral.x.
 You may have to do 'chmod u+x compile.sh' and 'chmod u+x spectral.x'.
+Some preliminary documentation can be found in the 'doc' folder.